 Install PhotoQt on Linux Mint

-Each installation path trades off version freshness, sandboxing, and package-manager integration a little differently.
-The right method depends on whether you want Linux Mint’s package, a newer APT build, or the same upstream release on both supported Mint bases.
+Each installation path trades off version freshness, package ownership, and desktop integration a little differently.
+The right method depends on whether you want the default APT package, a newer APT build from the PhotoQt PPA, or the same upstream release on both supported Mint bases.

 | Method | Channel | Version | Updates | Best For |